aistabci/abci-docs/en/docs/faq.md

 ABCI points consumed by using Group disks are calculated based on the quota value as before.

 After the data migration is completed, the users will have a period to organize the data in the **New Area**.
-After the end of that period, the upper limit of the **New Area** will be set to the same value as the quota value.
+After the end of that period, the upper limit of the **New Area** will be set to the same value as the quota value. <br/>
+The organization period for /groups2/ users is until the end of September 2021.
+If data exceeding the quota value is existed in the New Area after October, it will not be possible to write.
+Delete unnecessary files (duplicate files, etc.) or apply for additional quota. </br>
-We will announce you the end date of the period later.
+We will announce separately about the organization period to users of the other Old Areas.